de-xterm/cppli/docs/cli_rules.md

 `program --color=blue`
 `program --color blue // DOESN'T DO WHAT YOU EXPECT`
-Note that you have to use the `=` syntax (or, with short options, the connected [`-cblue`] syntax) with optional option arguments, because if there were a space after the option, the parser would assume that the option argument had been omitted and that the following token argument is an unrelated positional argument.
+Note that you have to use the `=` syntax (or, with short options, the connected [`-cblue`] syntax) with optional option arguments, because if there were a space after the option, the parser would assume that the option argument had been omitted and that the following argument is an unrelated positional.

 So with the example inputs above, under assumption 1, `program --color` could simply be equivalent to `program --color=green`, or whatever the default color is
 Under assumption 2, the inclusion of `--color` could mean something more general like "do colorized output, but with what", but